Munsee grammar: Independent Order

+Conjunct Order

 The Conjunct Order forms a variety of subordinate clause types.
 The Conjunct Indicative Mode is extremely rare, with only a few examples reported in Unami, and none in Munsee.

-The Conjunct Order Changed Conjunct Mode occurs with a restricted set of roots either as part of the verb stem or a preverb, and refers to actually occurring events.
+The Changed Conjunct Mode occurs with a restricted set of roots either as part of the verb stem or a preverb, and refers to actually occurring events.
 The term 'changed' refers to Initial Change, a form of vowel ablaut occurring on the first syllable of a verb or verb complex.

 (a) ne·ltó·nhe·t 'as he was talking.'

 (b) é·nta- nxá -katənamə́ya·n when I was three (years old).

 (c) é·ntxən-pə̆nó·lən 'every time I look at you.'

-The Conjunct Order Changed Subjunctive combines the subjunctive suffix /-e/ with a changed form of a verb normally formed with the preverb /e·nta-/ 'when.'
+The Changed Subjunctive combines the subjunctive suffix /-e/ with a changed form of a verb normally formed with the preverb /e·nta-/ 'when.'

 (a) é·nta-né·wăke 'when I saw him.'

 (b) náh we·má·ne 'when I left from there.'

-The Conjunct Order Subjunctive Mode forms clauses referring to hypothetical situations.
+The Subjunctive Mode forms clauses referring to hypothetical situations.
 The subjunctive suffix /-e/ is added after the conjunct suffix.

 (a) moxkánke 'if he finds it.'

-The Conjunct Order Participial Mode forms noun-like verbs in constructions resembling relative clauses, in which one of the arguments of the verb functions as the head of the phrase.
+The Participial Mode forms noun-like verbs in constructions resembling relative clauses, in which one of the arguments of the verb functions as the head of the phrase.